 Step 3: Internationally Graduated Optometrist Evaluating Examination (IGOEE)

-The results of the IGOE Exam will determine if the applicant is eligible to proceed directly to the OEBC Exam & OSCE OR if the applicant is eligible to apply to the International Optometric Bridging Program (IOBP) at the University of Waterloo.
+The results of the IGOE Exam will determine if the applicant is eligible to proceed directly to the OEBC Exam & OSCE OR if the applicant is eligible to apply to the Advanced Standing Optometry Preparatory Program (ASOPP) at the University of Waterloo.
+For applicants eligible to apply for the ASOPP-Advanced Standing program, FORAC will provide the application link directly to the applicant and will provide IGOEE scores to ASOPP for admissions.

 Step 5: OEBC Exam & OSCE

 In order to qualify to register as an optometrist in Manitoba, applicants must pass the OEBC Exam & OSCE (national optometry exam) administered by the Optometry Examining Board of Canada (OEBC).
-To apply to write the exam, applicants complete an application form, pay a $5,900 fee (2017) and provide the required application documents.
+To apply to write the exam, applicants complete an application form, pay a $5,100 fee (as of 2023) and provide the required application documents.

-The OEBC Exam & OSCE is new in 2017 and replaces the CACO national optometry exam.
-The new exam consists of a one day Written Examination, using 62 cases to test competencies; and a 3 hour and 10 minute Objective Structured Clinical Examination (OSCE), using 16 stations to test practical competencies.
-It is offered in April/May and October/November of each year and is held in Hamilton, ON (English) and at the University of Montreal (French).
+The OEBC Exam & OSCE consists of a one day Written Examination, using 62 cases to test competencies; and a 3 hour and 10 minute Objective Structured Clinical Examination (OSCE), using 16 stations to test practical competencies.
+It is offered in Spring and Fall of each year and is held in Ontario and at the University of Montreal (Bilingual/French).

 Step 6: Manitoba Registration Process